Jump to topic

 We took every DNA test so you don't have to.
 Read our 2021 review of the best DNA tests.

 Foods you are allergic to trigger your immune system when you’re exposed.
-Extra antibodies are produced and you experience symptoms that range from hives to potentially fatal breathing problems.
+When this happens, extra antibodies are produced.
+You experience symptoms that range from hives to potentially fatal breathing problems.

 But just because a food intolerance or sensitivity is unlikely to kill you doesn’t mean it isn’t serious.